TimeWarpEngineering/timewarp-state/Samples/02-ActionTracking/README.md

 1. **Actions Not Being Tracked**
    - Verify the `[TrackAction]` attribute is applied
-   - Ensure TimeWarp.State.Plus services are registered
+   - Ensure TimeWarp.State.Plus assembly is registered in Program.cs
    - Check if the action inherits from IAction

 2. **Actions Stuck in Tracking**